RobotLocomotion/drake/tools/workspace/README.md

 Run the script to perform one upgrade (for some external "foo"):

 ```
-  bazel-bin/tools/workspace/new_release --lint --commit foo
+  bazel run //tools/workspace:new_release -- --lint --commit foo
 ```

 If the automated update doesn't succeed, then you'll need to make the edits manually.
 Ask for help in drake developers slack channel for ``#build``.

-If the automated update succeeded, then inspect the modified ``repository.bzl`` in your editor.
-Some diffs will have an instructive comment nearby, e.g., "If you change this commit, then you need to do X, Y, Z afterward."
+If the automated update succeeded, check the output of ``new_release`` for any additional steps that need to be manually performed to complete the upgrade.
-Follow any advice that you find.
+Follow any advice that is given.

 If you didn't use ``--lint`` earlier, or need to re-test, run ``bazel test --config lint //...`` as a sanity check of the changes.